Universal gravothermal evolution of isolated self-interacting dark matter halos for velocity-dependent cross sections: Introduction

 Thermalized self-gravitating systems are known to be unstable due to the so-called ``gravothermal catastrophe'': The core of a gravothermal system transfers heat to its cooler and dilute outer regions, causing the core to shrink in size and heat up in a runaway process~\citep{1962spss.book.....A,Lynden-Bell:1968eqn}.
 The gravothermal catastrophe was originally studied in the context of globular clusters~\citep{Lightman:1978, LyndenBell:1980,1987degc.book.....S}, where the thermal ensemble was comprised of stars and the interactions were purely gravitational. \cite{Balberg:2001qg} suggested later that the gravothermal collapse of halos, due to dark matter (DM) self interactions, could be the origin of supermassive black holes.
 In that work, DM particles were assumed to interact as hard spheres.
 Both~\cite{LyndenBell:1980} and~\cite{Balberg:2002ue} (hereafter LBE and BSI respectively) identified a self-similar behavior that describes the main phase of the evolution of such gravothermal systems.
 In this paper, we generalize their results for a generic velocity-dependent thermalization rate, arising from a velocity-dependent self-interaction cross section.
 Surprisingly, we find that the details of the underlying microphysics can largely be removed by an appropriate scaling of time.

 The practical motivation for our generalized study is to understand the cosmological evolution of isolated self-interacting DM (SIDM) halos.
-SIDM was originally introduced by~\cite{Spergel_2000} to explain an apparent mismatch: halos produced in small-scale CDM-only simulations appeared much denser than observed ones~\citep{Flores_1994, Moore_1999,deBlok_2001,Oh_2011}.
+SIDM was originally introduced by~\cite{Spergel_2000} to explain an apparent mismatch: halos produced in small-scale CDM-only simulations appeared much denser than observed ones~\citep{Flores_1994, Moore_1999,deBlok_2001,Gentile:2004tb,Oh_2011,Salucci:2018hqu}.
 SIDM has since been shown to provide a natural account for many of the observed small-scale halo properties~\citep{Weinberg_2015,Tulin_2018}.
 Notably, SIDM can explain the uniformity and diversity of galactic rotation curves~\citep{Oman_2015,Kamada_2017,Ren:2018jpt}.

 Given various SIDM studies across a wide range of astrophysical systems, it has become clear that the self-interaction rate must differ between systems of different scales.
 For example, the cross section required to address the diversity of rotation curves is larger than what is allowed by inferences of the central densities of galaxy clusters~\citep{Kaplinghat:2015aga,Elbert_2018,Sagunski_2021,Andrade:2021} and wobbling of the central cluster galaxy~\citep{Harvey:2018uwf}.
-A large enough SIDM interaction rate can drive dwarf-scale halos into a core-collapse phase~\citep{Elbert_2015}, yielding diverse central densities that may be constrained with the observed Milky Way satellites~\citep{Nishikawa_2020,Kahlhoefer:2019,Zavala:2019,Kaplinghat:2019svz,Correa:2021,Turner:2021,jiang:2021}.
+A large enough SIDM interaction rate can drive dwarf-scale halos into a core-collapse phase~\citep{Elbert_2015}, yielding diverse central densities that may be constrained with the observed Milky Way satellites~\citep{Nishikawa_2020,Kahlhoefer:2019,Zavala:2019,Kaplinghat:2019svz,Correa:2021,Turner:2021,jiang:2021,Zeng:2021ldo}.

 A key observation is that the velocity dispersion of DM particles in clusters is of order $\sim 10^3\;\rm km/s$, while in galaxies, it is of order $\sim1- 100\;\rm km/s$.
-A velocity-dependent cross section could, therefore, permit larger interaction rates for galaxy-scale halos, while maintaining consistency with cluster-scale observations~\citep{Loeb:2010gj,Kaplinghat:2015aga,Sagunski_2021}.
+A velocity-dependent cross section could, therefore, permit {cross sections of order $\sim 1~\text{cm}^2/\text{g}$} for galaxy-scale halos, while maintaining consistency with cluster-scale observations, {which require cross sections $\lesssim 0.1~\text{cm}^2/\text{g}$}~\citep{Loeb:2010gj,Kaplinghat:2015aga,Sagunski_2021}. \fix{The cross section models considered in this work (based on Yukawa interaction) are able to accommodate this velocity dependence~\citep{jiang:2021}.}